 How to apply

-Applications open July 1 for a Semester 1 commencement into the Bachelor of Laws.
+Applications open July 1 for a Semester 1 commencement into the Bachelor of Laws or any combined Law degree.
 When applications open, you need to:

-- Apply directly to Murdoch through our online admissions portal or apply through TISC and list Bachelor of Laws or a combined degree as your first preference.
-Take note of your TISC application number.
+- Apply for admission into a Bachelor of Laws or combined Law degree directly to Murdoch through our online admissions portal or apply through TISC and list the Bachelor of Laws or a combined Law degree as a preference.
+Take note of your TISC application number or Murdoch application number.

 - Gather the below documentation:

-- completed Law Start cover sheet (include your TISC application number)
+- completed Law Start cover sheet (include your TISC or Murdoch application number)

 - a personal statement up to 500 words outlining why you want to study law, your experience and personal achievements.